What are PPAs?

 Governments and their development partners around the world are involved in formulating and implementing a range of poverty reduction policies.
-The aim of Participatory Poverty Assessments (PPAs) is to bring the voices of poor and marginalised people and their understandings of poverty into this process, thereby increasing policy effectiveness.
-Without respecting and responding to how poor people experience poverty and what they see as causing it, development interventions are likely to fail.
+The aim of Participatory Poverty Assessments (PPAs) is to integrate the views of people living in poverty into this process.

 PPAs became popular in the 1990s and their emergence was closely related to the poverty reduction agenda of the World Bank.
 The first generation PPAs demonstrated the potential of the approach to produce different information about poverty and new insights about its nature and dynamics.
 The emphasis in this round of PPAs was on better information for better policies.

-The second generation of PPAs built on this information focus, but also showed how PPA processes could create new relationships between actors involved in poverty reduction.
+The second generation of PPAs showed how PPA processes could create new relationships between actors involved in poverty reduction.
 They emphasised the importance of policy influence by civil society organisations (CSOs) and poor people, and amplified calls for more national control of poverty reduction strategies.

-Over time, three cases for their use became apparent:
+Over time, three cases for the use of PPAs became apparent: